Charles Robert Jenkins Defected to North Korea Because He Didn’t Want to Serve in Vietnam – He Was Held for 39 Years

 Hitomi Soga following her return to Japan, 2002.
 (Photo Credit: Kurita KAKU / Gamma-Rapho / Getty Images)

-In 1980, Charles Robert Jenkins was introduced to Hitomi Soga, a Japanese nurse who’d been kidnapped to serve as a teacher for spies.
-Theirs was a forced marriage, with the ceremony happening only a few weeks after they met.
-In the coming five years, they had two daughters, Mika and Brinda.
+In 1980, Charles Robert Jenkins was introduced to Hitomi Soga, a Japanese nurse who’d been kidnapped a few years prior to serve as a teacher for North Korean spies.
+Theirs was a forced union, with the ceremony occurring only a few weeks after they were introduced.

-Had he followed her to Japan, Jenkins risked capital punishment for his desertion, as the statute of limitations was 40 years – he’d been gone for 39 and a half.
+Had he followed Soga to Japan, Jenkins risked capital punishment for his desertion, as the statute of limitations was 40 years – he’d been gone for 39 and a half.
+Therefore, he made the difficult decision to remain in North Korea with his daughters.

 Charles Robert Jenkins is finally freed